Oregon Fair Trade Campaign Job Announcement:

 Headquartered in Portland, OR

-The Executive Director’s primary responsibility is the successful execution of ORFTC’s legislative campaign plans which relies heavily upon volunteer recruitment, leadership training, list maintenance, as well as coalition development and fundraising.
+The Executive Director’s primary responsibility is the successful execution of ORFTC’s legislative campaign plan which relies heavily upon volunteer recruitment, action/event organizing, community education, as well as coalition development and fundraising.
 The Executive Director will work with labor, environmental, family farms, consumer and other social justice organizations to educate and mobilize community leaders and constituents to meaningfully participate in debate and secure elected officials support of fair trade policy which creates a fair shot for Oregon’s working families to get ahead.

 - Meet with the leadership of various organizations to build stakeholder involvement

-- Convene organizational leaders via face-to-face meetings and/or conference calls
+- Coordinate lobbying efforts via face-to-face meetings and/or conference calls

 - Recruit, train and support interns and volunteers